Consumer Credit Counseling in Texas

 What Is the “Credit Counseling” Requirement in Bankruptcy?

+Anyone filing a bankruptcy case must complete a court-mandated “credit counseling” course during the 180 days prior to the filing of your case.
 The requirement is included in Section 109 of the U.S. Bankruptcy Code entitled “Who may be a debtor.”
 It says that:

 …an individual may not be a debtor under [bankruptcy law] unless such individual has, during the 180-day period preceding the date of filing of the [bankruptcy] petition … received from an approved nonprofit budget and credit counseling agency … an individual or group briefing (including a briefing conducted by telephone or on the Internet) that outlined the opportunities for available credit counseling and assisted… a related budget analysis.